top of page

 Moritz's girlfriend, Lisa Novak, is one he knew from his childhood.
 At one point of time, she left him for America, and when she returned to their homeland of Germany, she told him that she is taking an indefinite break from him, leaving him for someone else.

-To win back her love and appreciation for him, Moritz did what Walter White did to reclaim back his honor: Become an international drug baron (while hiding his identity as a high school student).
+To win back her love and appreciation for him, Moritz did what Walter White did to reclaim his honor: Become an international drug baron (while hiding his identity as a high school student).

 That is also in parallel to Scarface, AKA, Tony Montana, who, despite his own massive success, remained the same foul-mouthed, low-life thug he was before his transformation.